ManelMCCS/RISC-V-emulator/README.md

 **Instruction fetch unit**: This component is responsible for fetching instructions from memory and sending them to the instruction decode unit.

-**Arithmetic and logical unit (ALU)**: The arithmetic and logical unit (ALU) is a hardware component of a RISC-V processor that performs arithmetic and logical operations on data.
+### Arithmetic and logical unit (ALU)

+The arithmetic and logical unit (ALU) is a hardware component of a RISC-V processor that performs arithmetic and logical operations on data.
 The ALU is typically responsible for executing a wide range of operations, including basic arithmetic operations such as addition and subtraction, as well as more complex operations such as shifting and rotating data.

-In the RISC-V ISA, the ALU is responsible for executing a number of different instructions, including:
+The arithmetic and logical unit (ALU) of an RV32I processor is responsible for executing a number of different instructions, including arithmetic instructions, logical instructions, and shift instructions.

-- Arithmetic instructions: add, sub, mul, div, rem
-- Logical instructions: and, or, xor, andi, ori, xori
-- Shift instructions: sll, srl, sra

-The specific operations that the ALU is capable of performing will depend on the specific architecture of the RISC-V processor.
+#### Arithmetic instructions

+- `add`: Add two integers
+- `sub`: Subtract one integer from another
+- `mul`: Multiply two integers
+- `div`: Divide one integer by another
+- `rem`: Calculate the remainder of one integer divided by another

+#### Logical instructions

+- `and`: Perform a bitwise AND operation on two integers
+- `or`: Perform a bitwise OR operation on two integers
+- `xor`: Perform a bitwise XOR operation on two integers
+- `andi`: Perform a bitwise AND operation on an integer and an immediate value
+- `ori`: Perform a bitwise OR operation on an integer and an immediate value
+- `xori`: Perform a bitwise XOR operation on an integer and an immediate value

+#### Shift instructions
+- `sll`: Shift the bits of an integer to the left by a specified number of positions.
+- `srl`: Shift the bits of an integer to the right by a specified number of positions.
+- `sra`: Shift the bits of an integer to the right by a specified number of positions, with sign extension.

 **Floating-point unit (FPU)**: An execution unit that